MatthiasKi/structurednets/README.md

 ### Approximation Algorithms

 We provide several methods for approximating given matrices with structured matrices.
 These include sequentially semiseparable matrices, matrices with low displacment rank, low rank matrices, products of sparse matrices and hierarchical matrices.
-Please find more details in the [README.md file of the approximators folder](https://github.com/MatthiasKi/structurednets/tree/master/src/structurednets/approximators/README.md).
+Please find more details in the [README.md](https://github.com/MatthiasKi/structurednets/tree/master/src/structurednets/approximators/README.md) file in the approximators folder.

 The script approximate_optim_matrix.py shows how to use these approximators to approximate the last layer of a pretrained pytorch vision model.